 Outcome: 4.0 A Leading Organisation.

-Strategy: 4.2.3 We will make informed decisions and provide

-opportunities for the community to participate in.
+Objective: 4.2 Pursue best practice in organisational development and operations of the organisation.
+Strategy: 4.2.3 We will make informed decisions and provide opportunities for the community to participate in.

 External consultation was held with 23 nominees for the Community Budgeting project at the Community Budgeting lunch in March.
 Discussions were conducted between the nominees, Councillors and Council's Executive Team and relevant officers.